nasuni-labs/nasuni-api-utilities/README.md

 ## Set Pinning for a Path
 This script uses the NMC API to configure pinning for the specified volume path and Edge Appliance.
 Can be used to configure the pinning of metadata and data or metadata only.\
 **NMC API Endpoint Used**: [Set Pinning Mode](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1filers~1%7Bfiler_serial%7D~1pinned-folders~1/post/#tag/Volumes/paths/~1volumes~1{volume_guid}~1filers~1{filer_serial}~1pinned-folders~1/post) \
-**Required Inputs**: NMC hostname, username, password, volume_guid, filer_serial, path, mode (metadata_and_data, metadata)\
+**Required Inputs**: NMC hostname, tokenFile, volume_guid, filer_serial, path, mode (metadata_and_data, metadata)\
 **Compatibility**: Nasuni 8.5 or higher required\
 **Name**: SetPinning.ps1

 ## Set Auto Cache for a Path
 This script uses the NMC API to configure Auto Cache for the specified volume path and Edge Appliance.
 Can be used to configure the Auto Cache of metadata and data or metadata only.\
 **NMC API Endpoint Used**: [Set Auto Caching Mode](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1filers~1%7Bfiler_serial%7D~1auto-cached-folders~1/post/#tag/Volumes/paths/~1volumes~1{volume_guid}~1filers~1{filer_serial}~1auto-cached-folders~1/post) \
-**Required Inputs**: NMC hostname, username, password, volume_guid, filer_serial, path, mode (metadata_and_data, metadata)\
+**Required Inputs**: NMC hostname, tokenFile, volume_guid, filer_serial, path, mode (metadata_and_data, metadata)\
 **Compatibility**: Nasuni 8.5 or higher required\
 **Name**: SetAutoCache.ps1

 ## Set Global File Lock and Mode for a Path
 This script uses the NMC API to set Global File Lock and mode for the specified path.
 Since GFL cannot be set while snapshots are running, the script includes a retry delay and retry limit that will automatically retry setting GFL.
 The script will return an error when setting GFL if the path is invalid (paths are case sensitive.\
 **NMC API Endpoint Used**: [Enable GFL on a Path](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1global-lock-folders~1/post/#tag/Volumes/paths/~1volumes~1{volume_guid}~1global-lock-folders~1/post) \
-**Required Inputs**: NMC hostname, username, password, volume_guid, path, mode, RetryLimit, RetryDelay.\
+**Required Inputs**: NMC hostname, tokenFile, volume_guid, path, mode, RetryLimit, RetryDelay.\
 **Compatibility**: Nasuni 8.5 or higher required\
 **Known Issues**: Global File Lock must be licensed, and Remote Access must be enabled for the volume.
-GFL can only be set when the volume snapshot status is idle, meaning that it is not allowed to be set if any Edge Appliance is running a snapshot for the volume.
+GFL can only be set when the volume snapshot status is idle, meaning that it is not allowed if any Edge Appliance is running a snapshot for the volume.
 Disabling GFL is not currently supported via NMC API.\
 **Name**: SetGFLandMode.ps1

 ## Set Global File Lock and Mode for Multiple Paths
 This script uses the NMC API to enable Global File Lock with the specified paths.\
 **NMC API Endpoint Used**: [Enable GFL on a Path](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1global-lock-folders~1/post/#tag/Volumes/paths/~1volumes~1{volume_guid}~1global-lock-folders~1/post) \
-**Required Inputs**: NMC hostname, username, password, volume_guid, base path, sub paths, mode\
+**Required Inputs**: NMC hostname, tokenFile, volume_guid, base path, sub paths, mode\
 **Compatibility**: Nasuni 8.5 or higher required\
 **Known Issues**: Global File Lock must be licensed.
 This script does not incorporate retries to avoid snapshot contention, but that could be added.\
 **Name**: SetGFLandModeForMultiplePaths.ps1